Skip to Content

 Employees experiencing hearing loss may grapple with feelings of isolation, frustration, and diminished self-esteem.
 These emotional challenges can have cascading effects on mental health, job satisfaction, and overall quality of life, which can ultimately influence workplace performance and morale.

-Additionally, good communication skills are regularly emphasised as a major requirement of employment, adding to the pressures in the workplace, as hearing loss can create significant difficulties in this aspect of professional life.
+Good communication skills are regularly emphasised as a major requirement of employment, adding to the pressures in the workplace, as hearing loss can create significant difficulties in this aspect of professional life.
 Minor, everyday occurrences that workers without hearing loss take for granted can become significant obstacles.

-For example, participating in meetings, receiving verbal instructions, engaging with clients and colleagues can all be impacted by hearing loss resulting in misunderstandings, decreased productivity, and heightened workplace stress.
+For example, participating in meetings, receiving verbal instructions, and engaging with clients and colleagues can all be impacted by hearing loss resulting in misunderstandings, decreased productivity, and heightened workplace stress.

 Is Hearing Loss a Disability in the UK?